gerbera/gerbera/doc/scripting.rst

 We will first look at a helper function:

-.. js:function:: importPlaylist(obj, rootPath, autoscanId, containerType)
+.. js:function:: importPlaylist(obj, cont, rootPath, containerType)

 It is defined in playlists.js, it receives the location (path on disk or HTTP URL), the title and the desired position of the item in the database layout (remember the container chains used in the import script).